Pranjal360Agarwal/Quizfinity/README.md

 # Quizfinity

-A quiz generation utility using reactjs.
+Welcome to Quizfinity, a fun and interactive quiz application built using ReactJS!